 The conference will be held on June 3-5, 2022, at the conference center of Mundelein Seminary (also called University of St. Mary of the Lake Seminary), renowned for its scenic beauty, and a popular location for retreats and conferences.
 See this MAP OF THE MUNDELEIN CAMPUS.
 Attendees will stay in the Conference Center Lodging (Building E on map); meals and receptions will be in the Dining Hall (Building B); and lectures will be in the Conference Center (Building D).

-As in previous SCS annual conferences, there will be six invited talks and six contributed talks.
-Contributed talks are 25 minutes, with 5 minutes Q&A. The invited speakers are Prof. Damien Marie Savino, FSE, of Aquinas College in Michigan (PhD in Environmental Engineering) will give a talk on the theology of Pope Francis's encyclical Laudato Si'.
+As in previous SCS annual conferences, there will be about six invited talks and six contributed talks.
+Contributed talks are 25 minutes, with 5 minutes Q&A. The six invited speakers have confirmed: Prof. Damien Marie Savino, FSE, of Aquinas College in Michigan (PhD in Environmental Engineering) will give a talk on the theology of Pope Francis’s encyclical Laudato Si’.
 Guest lecturer Prof. Kerry Emanuel of MIT will speak about hurricanes and how climatic changes might affect them.
 SCS member Prof. Robert Horton of Iowa State University will speak on soil as a vital resource affecting water, food, climate, bioenergy, and transportation.
-Prof. Marie I. George of St. John's University will speak about Catholic Environmentalism from St. Augustine to recent popes.
+Prof. Marie I. George of St. John’s University will speak about Catholic Environmentalism from St. Augustine to recent popes.
 Dr. John F. Bratton of LimnoTech and formerly of NOAA will speak about large ecosystem restoration and the Great Lakes; Br.
-Guy Consolmagno, Director of the Vatican Observatory, will give the St. Albert Award Lecture, entitled "Life in Fantasy Universe: the Day-to-day Life of Astronomers in the Vatican."
+Guy Consolmagno, Director of the Vatican Observatory, will give the St. Albert Award Lecture.

 TRAVEL AND LODGING: